TISUnion/Carpet-TIS-Addition/website/docs/commands.md

 - All kinds of mob (MobEntity) which count towards mobcap or rule [lifeTimeTrackerConsidersMobcap](rules.md#lifetimetrackerconsidersmobcap) is false
 - Item Entity
 - Experience Orb Entity
+- Vehicles, including minecarts and boats (and their variants)

 Tracked entity spawning reasons
 - Block drop (item only)